With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreWestern Montana Mental Health Center Flathead County Adult Mental Health is a mental health clinic in Kalispell, MT, located at 410 Windward Way, 59901 zip code area.
-Western Montana Mental Health Center Flathead County Adult Mental Health provides telemedicine/telehealth, partial hospitalization/day treatment and outpatient treatment.
-Western Montana Mental Health Center Flathead County Adult Mental Health offers trauma therapy, group therapy and activity therapy to seniors 65 or older, young adults and adults.
+Western Montana Mental Health Center Flathead County Adult Mental Health provides partial hospitalization/day treatment, outpatient treatment and telemedicine/telehealth.
+Western Montana Mental Health Center Flathead County Adult Mental Health offers couples/family therapy, group therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
 Western Montana Mental Health Center Flathead County Adult Mental Health also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services offered at Western Montana Mental Health Center Flathead County Adult Mental Health include education services, mentoring/peer support/consumer-run services and suicide prevention services.
+Additional services offered at Western Montana Mental Health Center Flathead County Adult Mental Health include therapeutic foster care, family psychoeducation and illness management and recovery.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.